cakefs-unreal/cakefs-unreal.github.io/docs/tour.md

 	{{ bp_img_tour('Error Handling Simple') }}

-However, when more robust error handling is necessary, Cake IO's errors will give you the context required to properly respond to any untoward outcomes.
+However, when more robust error handling is necessary, CakeFS's errors will give you the context required to properly respond to any untoward outcomes.

 === "C++"